-When we think of Kyoto lodging, the first thing that comes to mind is the ryokan, the classic Japanese inn.
+When we think of Kyoto lodging, the first thing that comes to mind is the ryokan — a classic Japanese inn.
 Perhaps that's why we like this hotel so much.
 It bucks tradition, while at the same time offering a quintessential Japanese experience.
-Although the idea of blending Japanese, French country and Scottish arts-and-craft styles may sound chaotic, it's not, as this eclectic property proves with its dining alone.
-Escale restaurant would be right at home in Provence, the brick-clad Library brings to mind a haute UK pub and Zuientei keeps the home fires burning with a classic setting serving kaiseki cuisine.
-As for the reason this fusion works so well: the Zen-fabulous harmony that unites each space, from the dignified guest rooms to the penthouse spa on the thirteenth floor.
+Although the idea of blending Japanese, French country and Scottish arts-and-craft styles may sound chaotic, it's not, as this eclectic property proves with its dining options alone.
+Escale restaurant would be right at home in Provence, the brick-clad Library brings to mind a haute UK pub and Zuientei keeps the home fires burning with a classic Japanese setting serving kaiseki (multi-course) cuisine.
+As for the reason this fusion works so well: a Zen-fabulous harmony unites each space, from the dignified guest rooms to the penthouse Spa Trinity on the thirteenth floor.